pascallaliberte/sharpen.page/_i18n/en/_posts/2019-04-12-competitor-found-make-mine-better.md

 Making your own product better seems like a no-brainer, but let's look closely at those options:

 1. **Making it more affordable** (lower the price).
 As we've seen before, a lower price doesn't always make your product more attractive, [a lower price also creates anxiety][price-anxiety] ("will this product stay around?").
 Plus it means it will cut in your profitability.
 You'll need it to be a bigger hit to make it profitable.
 2. **Addressing critiques.** Yes, and be careful.
 It will be tempting to take each critique and address each one.
-That might be a mistake, especially if that will result in you choosing to...
+That might be a mistake, especially if that will result in you...
 3. **Adding features.** What else adds anxieties?
 [Having too many features could also bring anxiety to the buyer][feature-anxiety] ("do I really need to figure out all these features?")
 4. **Improving the marketing and the design.** It would be easy to go all out on this one and it not having any impact at all.
 It's also super tempting to [fall into perfectionism][perfectionism] for this one, so watch out.